Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Simulation Experiments

 \subsection{Three simulated manifolds}

 We evaluated \Mf\ in three simulation settings to show its ability to take advantage of structure in data. \Mf\ was compared to a set of traditional classifiers (and \Sporf) that learn from the raw features.
 For each experiment, we used our open source implementation of \Mf\, as well as \Sporf\, and the \Rf\, implementation contained in the \Sporf, each with 500 trees.
-Other classifiers were run from the Scikit-learn Python package \citep{scikit-learn} and the gradient boosted tree XGBoost (XGB) was run using its Python implementation \cite{xgboost_2016}.
-Additionally, we tested against a Convolutional Deep Network (ConvNet) built using PyTorch \citep{paszke2017automatic} with two convolution layers, ReLU activations, and maxpooling, followed by dropout and a densely connected hidden layer.
+Other classifiers were run from the Scikit-learn Python package \cite{scikit-learn} and the gradient boosted tree XGBoost (XGB) was run using its Python implementation \cite{xgboost_2016}.
+Additionally, we tested against a Convolutional Deep Network (ConvNet) built using PyTorch \cite{paszke2017automatic} with two convolution layers, ReLU activations, and maxpooling, followed by dropout and a densely connected hidden layer.

 Method hyper-parameters were left as defaults except for the ConvNets and \Mf\, which are each specific to the structure of the data and so must be changed.
-Thus, a well-performing ConvNet architecture was selected and \Mf\, minimum and maximum patch sizes were optimized using a grid search over a range of potential values as well as max\_features (\textit{mtry}) whose magnitude is dependent on the size of the combinatorial space of possible features determined by the patch size.
+Thus, a well-performing ConvNet architecture was selected and \Mf\, minimum and maximum patch sizes were optimized using a grid search over a range of potential values as well as well as the number of features considered per split (\textit{mtry}) which should vary with the patch size.
 See Appendix \ref{appendix:hyper} for details on the hyperparameters and network architectures across experiments.

 Experiment (A) is a non-Euclidean cyclic manifold example inspired by \citet{Younes2018DiffeomorphicL} in which the discriminating information is solely contained in the structure of the data.
 Each observation is a discretization of a circle's perimeter into a one dimensional feature vector with 100 features and two non-adjacent segments of 1’s in two differing patterns: class 1 features two segments of length five, while class 2 features one segment of length four and one of length six.
 Because features are arranged on a circle, segments can wrap around the cyclic feature vector.
 Figure \ref{fig:6panel}(A) shows examples from the two classes and classification results across various sample sizes.